Showing 38 items

 Photograph, Early electric train at Mont Albert Station, c1926, 1926

 ...
 Early electric train at Mont Albert Station, c1926...mont albert station... approaching the platform at Mont Albert station.
-A couple of spindly... of the Melbourne rail system. mont albert station railways trains Norman ...Date is approximate.
+A couple of spindly... of the electrification of the Melbourne rail system. mont albert station railways ...Date is approximate.
 Electric trains replaced steam locomotives in 1922.
 Mr William Holmes of 'Lugano', Mont Albert Road was in charge of the design and introduction of the electrification of the Melbourne rail system.Black and white photo of an early electric train approaching the platform at Mont Albert station.
 A couple of spindly eucalyptus trees can be seen beyond the picket fence marking the boundary of the platform.Black and white photo mounted on card; measures 16.3 cm x 23.4 cm.mont albert station, railways, trains, norman carter -

 Surrey Hills Historical Society Collection